WhyLylasCode/WhyLylasCode/README.md

 👩🏻‍💻 My skills

 I completeely manage HTML and CSS, I aquired several notions of JavaScript on the Front-End side, so I continue to learm about the dynamic side of apage web / application for several weeks now.
 I am thus at the point for the manageement of the different versions of a project and the sharing with other dvelopers of the same project thanks to Git and GitHub.
+I am constantly learning to improve myself day by day.

 📫 Contact